RobinDBL/LRCulinair/README.md

 # L&R culinair

-This is a website for a caterer
+This is a website for a caterer.
+The website can be found on https://lrculinair.be

 ![Screenshot of finished product](/src/assets/images/screenshot.png)